-How to save a selection as individual file in Excel?
+How to save a selection as an individual file in Excel?

-Save selections as individual Excel files with copying and pasting
+Save selections as individual Excel files by copying and pasting

 Save Selections as individual Excel files with Kutools for Excel